(Camp Addict does NOT accept payment from any company to review or endorse their products.)

-RV brands to avoid sometimes make you jump thru hoops, and they drag their feet, even with clear cut, valid warranty issues.
+RV brands to avoid sometimes make you jump through hoops, and they drag their feet, even with clear-cut, valid warranty issues.

 Best RV For The Money

-Unless you love frustration and aggravation, do your research and buy the best RV for the money for your situation.
+Unless you love frustration and aggravation, do your research and buy the best RV your money can buy.

-You want to do everything in your power to purchase a rig that will spend more time on the road and less time at the dealership waiting to be worked on.
+Do everything in your power to purchase a rig that will spend more time on the road and less time at the dealership.

-Hundreds of thousands of new RVs are sold each year.
-From a finite number of dealers.
+Hundreds of thousands of new RVs sell each year, from a finite number of dealers.

 The number of dealers isn't increasing drastically.
-The number of RV service bays aren't increasing drastically.
+Additionally, the number of RV service bays isn't growing drastically.

-What is increasing drastically is the amount of time some people are having to wait to get their RV worked on.
+What is increasing is the amount of time some people have to wait to get their RV worked on.

 RV service wait times can be outrageous.
 As in waiting months just to been seen, then more months to get the issue fixed.

-Do yourself a favor and learn about what makes a top RV brand and then buy one of those rigs.
+Therefore, do yourself a favor and learn what makes a top RV brand.
+Then, buy one of those rigs.

-This will stack the deck in your favor and will allow you to enjoy your RV as it's intended to be used.
+This will stack the deck in your favor and will allow you to enjoy your RV as intended.